-** Shows marked with the double asterisks and in red are the ones that make Megan, our editor in chief, wish she could clone herself so she could check them all out.
+** Shows marked with the double asterisks and in red are the ones that make Wayne, our Managing Editor, wish he could exist in multiple parallel universes so he could check them all out.

-Continue reading Caught our Eye Playlistings for the Week of June 20th
+Continue reading Eye-Catching Toronto Theatre for the Week of August 29

 Five for Twenty (Or Less)

 Looking for some cheap Toronto theatre this week?
 Here are five shows that you can see for $20 or less.
 Get out there and check out some inexpensive live theatre – it’s a great way to spend your free time and try something new.
 Continue reading Cheap Theatre in Toronto for the week of August 15, 2011